squidfunk/mkdocs-material/docs/plugins/index.md

 ### Optimization

-The following plugins are designed to help you build optimized documentation, make it more accessible to your users, yield faster loading times and better search engine rankings, beautiful preview images on social media and make it GDPR compliant with a few lines of configuration:
+The following plugins are designed to help you build optimized documentation, making it more accessible to your users through faster loading times, better search engine rankings, beautiful preview images on social media, and GDPR compliance with a few lines of configuration:

 <div class="grid cards" markdown>